artalar/reatom/README.md

 Or go deeper with [framework](https://reatom.dev/packages/framework) package, which combine a lot of features to manage network cache, describe data flow declaratively and log all of it together.
 [Here is](https://codesandbox.io/s/reatomasync-9t0x42?file=/src/model.ts) `@reatom/async` example for fast introduction.

 ## FAQ

+### Guides, tutorials, screencasts, production examples

+In progress :)

+We have a few small examples on [examples page](https://www.reatom.dev/examples) and general guidelines on [codestyle page](https://www.reatom.dev/codestyle).

 ### Support